thinksource/newrest/README.md

 # How to run

-1. npm install -r requirements.txt
+1. pip install -r requirements.txt
 2. set the config.py rewrite database url.

 I use the postgresql database.
 If you use other type of database please adopt it.

+3. python manage.py db init
+4. python manage.py db migrate
-3. npm manage.py db upgrade
+5. python manage.py db upgrade
-4. npm manage.py runserver
+4. python manage.py runserver

 You can see the swagger style rest-api and the swaggeer ui in: